 A wonderful place to start the walk in the Peak District, Millers Dale was an old train station, which used to be the busiest train station between Derby and Manchester.
 You can see plenty of evidence around the old station building and near the car park.

-Turn left and head along the Monsal Trail for about 500 metres until you see a sign for a footpath on your left.
+Turn left from the car park (next to the building) and head along the Monsal Trail for about 500 metres until you see a sign for a footpath on your left.
 Take the path and follow it steeply downhill and across a bridge over the River Wye.

 Once across the bridge, cross over the main road and turn right, continuing on the road uphill bearing right.